 In Northern Ireland, the Legislation under which the Department 'lists' buildings is contained within the Planning (NI) Act 2011.
-Article 80(1) of this Order states 'the Department shall compile lists of buildings of special architectural or historic interest and may amend any list so compiled'.
-Under Article 80(7) such structures are to be known as a ‘listed building’.
+Section 80(1) 'the Department shall compile lists of buildings of special architectural or historic interest and may amend any list so compiled'.
+Under Section 80(7) such structures are to be known as a ‘listed building’.
 Special architectural or historic interest is therefore the legislative test to which all new listing proposals must be compared.

 The flow chart summarises the Listing Process in graphic form.